oconnor663/jacko.io/posts/snooze.md

 In fact, we _do_ have these problems with threads, if we try to cancel them.
 The Windows `TerminateThread` function [warns us about this][terminatethread]:
-"If the target thread owns a critical section, the critical section will not be released."[^dangerous] On Unix, the classic source of cancellation deadlocks is `fork`, which copies the whole address space of the parent process but only one of its running threads.[^fork]
+"If the target thread owns a critical section, the critical section will not be released."[^dangerous] In Unix the classic source of cancellation deadlocks is `fork`, which copies the whole address space of the parent process but only one of its running threads.[^fork]